rabanti-github/Media-Extractor/MediaExtractorInstaller/README.md

 ```

 ... are defined in the **Installer Bootstrap Utility** project and will be replaced with the actual values, when running the bootstrap utility.

+## Internationalization

+Due to implemented installer languages with characters that are not covered by an ASCII/ANSI encoding (e.g. Japanese), it is important that the Inno Setup application is set to UTF-8 as encoding before the build process is executed.
+This option can be set in the application under: `File -> Save Encoding` (Inno Setup version 6.2.2)

+## License Modification

+Due to the open license of Media-Extractor (MIT), there is no explicit agreement or disagreement of that license necessary.
+Therefore, the license agreement dialog was modified.
+Instead of instead of two buttons, only one "I agree" button appears besides the cancel button.
+This custom dialog must be adapted for every implemented installer language in the template